SuperElastix/SimpleElastix/README.md

 make -j4
 ```

-SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and most target language dependencies are downloaded and installed on the fly).
-Note that this project takes a long time to build.
-On a quad-core machine it takes around and hour and requires 16 GB RAM.
-Because of the extreme memory requirements I prefer to build with clang.
+The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
+Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev` if you are running Linux.
+Note that this project takes around an hour to build on a quad-core machine.

 ### Building Manually
 This is not the recommended way of building SimpleElastix but it can be useful if you want to use a system version of ITK, SWIG or your own version of elastix.

 1. Setup the prerequisites
- - e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
+ - `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
 2. Install the matching version of SWIG >= 2.0.12
 3. Download elastix
 4. Configure elastix using CMake